gustavossbarros/Ironhack_project_FIFA_MoneyBall/README.md

   - Use metrics R2, RMSE and MAE;
   - Improve the model
 ### Bonus
-  - Find the better players for Náutico
+  - Find the best players for Náutico

 -----------------